gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - `NativeBinariesPlugin` has been renamed to `NativeComponentPlugin` with id `'native-component'`
 - `NativeBinariesModelPlugin` renamed to `NativeComponentModelPlugin`

+### New java component model changes

+A bunch of changes and renames have been made to the new, incubating 'java component' support.

+- Package structure has changed, with many public classes being moved.

 ### Support for the Gradle Open API removed

 - `GradleRunnerFactory` removed.